chrishumboldt/Webplate/README.md

 This will get you up and running for most projects but if you want to delve into Webplate's automatic Bower and SASS integration then just read over some of the [online documentation](http://getwebplate.com/documentation) and become a bonafide pro.

-## Documentation
-Webplate has many aspects to it so for more information view the comprehensive [online documentation](http://getwebplate.com/documentation).

 ## Command-line Tool
 One of the best features of Webplate is the command-line tool.
 It will make building your project so much easier and helps with SASS building, Javascript minification and component development.
 While it is an advanced feature it has tons of uses like watching for file changes and updating your browser automatically.